Q

 Caesar & Vigenère

-Walk through the substitution ciphers that taught the world to think about keys.
-Includes a frequency-analysis attacker that breaks them in your browser.
+Walk through the substitution ciphers that taught the world to think about keys, then watch a frequency-analysis attacker strip them down to plaintext using nothing but the statistics of English.

 /02 Symmetric